There is a new buzzword in the world of finance, and it’s ethical investing.

 This can happen while avoiding awful companies and stand for the things you believe in.

-Is it worth the high cost to invest ethically?
+Is it worth the higher cost to invest ethically?

 Ethical investment products when they first came out where quite high compared to what already existed.